thingsboard/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 Please use documentation of the [Performance Test Project](https://github.com/thingsboard/performance-tests/) for more details.

+# NOTE:

+1. t2 instances are used [burstable performance instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html) please read the official documentation.
+We recommend don't count on it. btw you can get more messages on the peak.

+2. To support ~20000 data points per seconds correct volume must be provisioned - with enough [IOPS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-io-characteristics.html) limits.
+Please read [official documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html) for understand how it work.
+For the PostgreSQL database, 20000 data points per seconds are equal to ~750 IOPS.
+From time to time you can use [credit balance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html) to get more data points.

 # Performance by AWS Instance Type

-**NOTE:** t2 instances are used [burstable performance instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html) please read the official documentation.
-We recommend don't count on it. btw you can get more messages on the peak.

 | Instance Type | Instance details | Database Type 	 | Queue Type  | Device API | Number of devices | Maximum number of data points |
 | --- | --- | --- | --- | --- | --- | --- | --- |